ONLYOFFICE/Kubernetes-DocSpace/docs/GATEWAY.md

 $ kubectl describe certificate <gateway.ssl.secret>
 ```

-After that, ONLYOFFICE DocSpace will be available at `https://your-domain-name/`.
+After that, ONLYOFFICE Apps will be available at `https://your-domain-name/`.

 ## Optional HTTP to HTTPS redirect